-When I changed day jobs almost six years ago, I started traveling to Chattanooga, TN a couple times a year.
-As I became friends with a couple of my co-workers there, I started going for fun as well.
-During the pandemic, I drove out twice and flew there for the first time in September 2021.
-As with any good trip, I have found myself visiting many bars in Chattanooga for after-work drinks or dinner.
+I started traveling to Chattanooga, TN regularly about seven years ago.
+Even though I have changed jobs, I still return to see some friends I made there.
+My most recent visit was January 2023.
+I have visited many bars in Chattanooga for after-work drinks and dinner.
 I have seen good bars open and close and still others get better over time.
 The city is a bit spread out and some of the best spots might be hard to randomly find on your own.
 So, here are my favorite picks for the best restaurants and bars in Chattanooga to grab great drinks.

 - Address: 806 Broad Street